grvdshwl/Notes/Clean Code/Clean Code.md

 Clean code is the code which is easy to read,understand & should be concise.

 ## Naming
-   A good name should be meaning , as so , that reader should understanding what variable is storing or what function is tring to to do without even looking at the code.
+   A good name should be meaning, as so , that reader should understand what variable is storing or what function is tring to to do without even looking at the code.

    ### Rules
         1. Variables/Constants/Data Containers -> Noun or short adjective